 African Curriculum Association Bringing Together Curriculum Practitioners in Africa African Curriculum Association Bringing Together Curriculum Practitioners in Africa African Curriculum Association Bringing Together Curriculum Practitioners in Africa African Curriculum Association Supporting curriculum development & Research African Curriculum Association Supporting curriculum development & Research African Curriculum Association Supporting curriculum development & Research African Curriculum Association Supporting curriculum development & Research Slide

-You are invited to attend the 5th ACA conference that will be held in Abuja, Nigeria from 1st to 6th September 2025.
+You are invited to attend the 6th ACA conference that will be held in Dar es Salaam, Tanzania from 22nd to 25th September 2026.

 Africa Curriculum Association